smitmartijn/networkinsight-cookbook/manuscript/ch-search-engine.md

 These reference properties will appear as a link when looking at an object.
 On the VM dashboard, or when looking at VM search results, you will notice that you can click on a bunch of properties and get taken to their dashboard.
 Those are reference properties.

-You can also use these reference properties in searches, but more on that in [Reference Traversal Queries]{.underline}.
+You can also use these reference properties in searches, but more on that in [Reference Traversal Queries]{#ch-reference-traversal-queries}.

 ### Metric Property